polkadot-developers/substrate-developer-hub.github.io/docs/overview/session-keys.md

 ## GRANDPA Key

-GRANDPA uses a BLS12-381 (Barreto-Lynn-Scott) key-pair for voting, as it allows efficient signature aggregation with [BLS (Boneh-Lynn-Shachman) signatures](https://github.com/w3f/bls).
+GRANDPA currently uses an ed25519 key for voting.
+In the future, it will use a BLS12-381 (Barreto-Lynn-Scott) key, as it allows efficient signature aggregation with [BLS (Boneh-Lynn-Shachman) signatures](https://github.com/w3f/bls).

 ## VRF Key